 Select any field on the left side box and click on browse data and view the database values of the selected field.

-You can hold control key and select multiple field at once.
+You can hold the control key and select multiple fields at once.

 - Select FirstName, LastName, Title, Address, City.

 - You can then click on right arrow key to add the fields to the report.